TABLE OF CONTENTS

 1.1.2 Is there an upper limit regarding the value of the claim?

-Section 1338 of the Belgian Judicial Code stipulates that only claims relating to the payment of an established debt of an amount of money not exceeding €1 860 are eligible for this procedure.
+Article 1338 of the Judicial Code states that only claims for the payment of a liquidated debt of no more than €1 860 are eligible.

 1.1.3 Is the use of that procedure optional or obligatory?

-The use of the procedure is entirely voluntary.
+Use of the summary order for payment procedure is entirely optional.

-No. Section 1344 of the Belgian Judicial Code stipulates that the rules regarding the expedited procedure apply in the event that the debtor is resident or has a place of abode in Belgium.
+No. Article 1344 of the Judicial Code states that the rules of the summary order for payment procedure apply only if the debtor has his or her address (domicile/woonplaats) or residence (résidence/verblijfplaats) in Belgium.

 1.2 Competent court